nli33/website-time-tracker/README.md

 2. Open Chrome → **Extensions** → **Manage extensions** → **Developer mode** (on).
 3. Click **Load unpacked** and select this folder (the one containing `manifest.json`).
 4. (Optional) Right-click the extension → **Manage extension** → enable **Allow in Incognito**.

-## Building / packaging

-No build step required.
-The extension runs as-is.
-For store submission:

-- Icons: `icons/icon16.png`, `icons/icon48.png`, `icons/icon128.png` (128×128 required for Chrome Web Store).
-- Add screenshots for the store listing.
-- Update version in `manifest.json` for each release.

 ## Permissions